 Many of these successful campaigns have a well-known slogan that is now associated with that brand.
 It improved their brand awareness and started not only a viral campaign but also a viral brand.

-One of the top emotions for most people is joy and happiness.
+Two of the top emotions for most people are joy and happiness.
 This is why comedic campaigns are so successful.
 Producing something funny increases the likelihood that your campaign will be shared around, and therefore go viral.

 Just think back to how many times you’ve seen a funny video or meme and sent it to a friend.
 Funny sells!